HOW A HALLBERG-RASSY HULL IS BUILT

 The hull is laid up from the outside and in.
 We start to mask the part of the hull that will be blue.
 The inside of the mould is made in a contrast colour.
 This makes it easier to see that you have put correct thickness of gelcoat.

 The gelcoat is based on isophtalic resin.
 The isophtalic resin is very resistant to water penetration and keeps its glossy finish very well.
 The white gelcoat is sprayed on.
 White for the hull and blue gelcoat for the Hallberg-Rassy stripe.
 A vinylester based barrier coat is applied.
-This makes the laminate more resistant to water penetration, and at the same time it protects against print through, which is if the glass fibre is visible in the surface finish.
+This makes the laminate more resistant to water penetration, and at the same time it protects against print through, which is if the glass fibre would be visible in the surface finish.

 Compared to the single skin hulls in the old days, today's hulls are insulated, which means a superior torsional stiffness of the hull.